LonelyOrphan/100-days-of-code/log.md

 Worked on stopwatch.
 I think laying it out as an object should be the way forward.
 Others seem to use the setTimeout() method but I can only understand it using the setInterval() method at the moment.
 This one is the most straightforward one so far: https://jsfiddle.net/Daniel_Hug/pvk6p/

+### 22nd October 2020 - Day 14

+Worked on the stopwatch all fucking day.